Why might I join the Finance, Fundraising and Corporate Affairs Committee?

 Simply by being who you are and actively engaging with the committee’s work, you can advance the interests of the Society.
 The BGS will bring you into contact with a whole range of impressive individuals, be they pioneering practitioners or academic professors.
 Talk to us about joining the BGS Finance committee.
 It will give you a breadth of understanding about the Society’s business model and offer you concrete experience in considering questions of resources, money management, risk and reward.
 Although it may not be everyone’s ‘cup of tea’, you will be surprised how welcoming we can be.

-Find out more about joining the Finance, Fundraising and Corporate Affairs Committee here.
+Find out more about joining the Finance Committee here.